jarusll/the-logs/index.md

 I successfully mirrored my repos to bitbucket with ansible.
 Now to cronify it.
 Added the mirroring playbook to cron.
 I'll check it at night if its working.

+I might have overengineered the mirroring thing.
+Eh, if it works it'll payoff.

 # 2022-04-14

 ### Plan for today